 by Mike Ruscigno in Bayonne, NJ published on "You Tube"

-1. Thursday, February 1 at 7:00 pm to 8:30 pm MEETING at the Bayonne Public Library on Ave.
+1. THURSDAY, MEETING October 4 from 7:00 pm to 8:30 pm at the Bayonne Public Library on Ave.
 C and 31st Street in the downstairs small conference room.
-Just talking about birds and nature.
-Come share your stories!
+Let’s talk about keeping up with the fall migration!

-4. Saturday, February 10, 9:00 am to 11:00 am Shoreline Clean-up at Collins Park (meet in the parking lot off 1st Street, between Trask and Humphrey Ave).
+4. Saturday, Shoreline Clean-up, October 20, 9:00 am to 11:00 am, at Collins Park, off 1st Street.
+Meet at the parking lot off Kennedy Blvd at Little League field.
 Dress for dirty work, wear boots.
 Tools, garbage bags, gloves, snacks and water will be provided.
-We’ll be removing plastic from the edge of the walkway to keep it out of the ocean and to protect wildlife.
+We need to keep on on getting that plastic out of the river and bay.

 to the Bayonne

 We have expenses too: the cost of the web site, the cost of water and snacks for the shoreline clean-up volunteers and the bird feeder campaign.
 We also purchase nature/science books and donate them to the Public Library.

 If you have items appropriate for flea markets/rummage sales that you would be willing to give up, we will pick them up and sell them and keep the proceeds as a donation.
 Please click on the contact button below, tell us what you have.

 This King Rail and chick was seen in Bayonne NJ, July 26, 2014 from Lefante Walk.